 - VoiceOver: Enabling this feature allows the user to hear items spoken out loud.
 It will also change the gestures.
 You can adjust the speed, speech, verbosity, and other settings.

-- Zoom: Turning on the Zoom will let the user magnify the screen with simple gestures.
+- Zoom: Turning on the Zoom feature will let the user magnify the screen with simple gestures.
 This makes the screen larger and easier to see.

 - Subtitles & Captioning: Enable this setting for those who are deaf or have a hearing impairment so that they can view subtitles and captions.
+Audio transcriptions are also available if you opt for those.

 - Change the Brightness of the screen or enable Night Shift on a schedule.